davidmascharka/tbd-nets/README.md

 al.*](https://github.com/facebookresearch/clevr-iep) We have repackaged the sequence-to-sequence model they use for this, removing unnecessary functionality and updating the code to run on PyTorch versions later than 0.1.
 We provide a model checkpoint that we trained ourselves, so you don't need to download and use their model.
-The [test-eval notebook](test-eval.ipynb) will download our program generation model and walk through the process to produce a file containing the predicted test answers.
+The [test-eval notebook](test-eval.ipynb) will walk through the process to produce a file containing the predicted test answers.

 # Notes
 ### Downloading Models
-Tod download models, you can use the `download_pretrained_models.py` script, or download them programmatically as we do in the visualize output and full VQA notebooks.
+To download models, you can use the `download_pretrained_models.py` script, or download them programmatically as we do in the visualize output and full VQA notebooks.

 There are several pretrained models available.
 If you would like to play with a specific model from